g00dd0td0g/.github/profile/README.md

 ## Hi there 👋🐶

-Dogtronics is still finalizing development & beginning to emerge from stealth mode, at this stage any feedback is welcome.
 If you are in Melbourne, VIC.
-Australia or San Diego, CA. USA and would like join our Closed BETA (*limited to 100 doggo's!!) please watch this page or connect on either Youtube, or LinkedIn for special pre-availability announcements.
+Australia South Eastern Suburbs please watch this page or connect on either Youtube, or LinkedIn for special pre-availability announcements.

 * [Youtube](https://www.youtube.com/@promptexecution)